tlight/md/README.md

 ## Features

-* fast start with zero or minimal CLI config
+* Fast start with zero or minimal CLI config
-* aeroplane mode (no external assets)
+* Airplane mode (no external assets)

 ## Installation